TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 # Portfolio Projects – Kenan-Flagler Application

-This portfolio is intended to display my technical skills, as well as how a combination of AI and conceptual finance and coding knowledge has increased my ability as an entreprenuer.
+This portfolio is intended to display my technical skills, as well as how a combination of AI, conceptual finance and coding knowledge has increased my ability as an entreprenuer.
-I think it's important to provide snippets of my code because not only does it highlight milestones in my journey as a software developer.
-But people don't just want to hear claims they also want to see results.

 In each folder their is a file called summary.md please click on that for context of each project.